kickstandproject/payload/doc/source/devref/development.environment.rst

 If all goes well, you should get a message something like this::

-  Stripe development environment setup is complete.
+  payload development environment setup is complete.

-  Stripe development uses virtualenv to track and manage Python dependencies while in development and testing.
+  payload development uses virtualenv to track and manage Python dependencies while in development and testing.

-  To activate the Stripe virtualenv for the extent of your current shell session you can run:
+  To activate the payload virtualenv for the extent of your current shell session you can run:

   $ source .venv/bin/activate